Terms & Conditions

 Summers Place Auctions shall, from time to time, be offering some lots for sale by Private Treaty in our architectural portfolio.
 These will usually comprise larger pieces of an architectural nature, which will require a longer period of planning and consultation than an auction can provide.
 Additionally if you are looking for a specific piece please let us know and we will use our worldwide network of trade and private clients to help source the most suitable item for you.
 Please contact us for further information.

 Payment is due in sterling immediately after the sale and before purchases can be released.
-Payments in person can be made in the saleroom on the day of the auction using mobile banking, debit cards or by cheque.
-Thereafter payments may also be made by electronic transfer to our bank, by post or by debit card transactions by telephone.
+Payments in person can be made in the saleroom on the day of the auction using mobile banking.
+Thereafter payments may also be made by electronic transfer to our bank.
+We regret that debit card and credit card payments will no longer be accepted.
 Cash will not be accepted.
-Payment online via Stripe is also available.

-We are pleased to accept all major personal debit cards.
-Regrettably we are no longer able to accept credit cards.
+Regrettably we are no longer able to accept debit, credit cards or sterling cheques.

 Collection and Storage